phildias/dropbox_folder_size_calculator/README.md

 Please note that this code is quite primitive and contains some pretty bad coding practices, but it gets the job done!

 ## Getting started
 - Step 1: Download and install the Dropbox SDK.
-Instructions are available [here](https://www.dropbox.com/developers/documentation/python#install).
+Instructions available [here](https://www.dropbox.com/developers/documentation/python#install).
 - Step 2: Create a new app on your Dropbox App Console.
-Instructions are available [here](https://www.dropbox.com/developers/apps).
+Instructions available [here](https://www.dropbox.com/developers/apps).
 - Step 3: Inside that new app, generate an access token and copy it to your clipboard.
-[Click here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) for more details on this step.
+Instructions available [here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/).
 - Step 4: Paste the access token into your script where it says 'INSERT_YOUR_TOKEN_HERE'.
 - Step 5: Run the script!